Autoionizing polaritons with the Jaynes-Cummings model: Simplified model for radiatively coupled autoionizing states

-In this section, we derive the expression for the energy and width of two AISs coupled by a moderately intense dressing infrared laser, under the assumption that the AIPs they give rise to are isolated.
-Such states leave a distinct optical signature in the XUV absorption cross section of the dressed system from the ground state.
-We assume the ground state not to be appreciably perturbed by the dressing field.
-For simplicity, we also assume that the direct ionization between the ground state and the continuum is negligible, so that the two dressed AISs will appear as isolated Lorentzian peaks.
-A more general case is considered in Sec.~\ref{sec:JCAdvanced}
+In this section, we derive the expression for the energy and width of two autoionizing states coupled by a moderately intense cw dressing IR laser, under the premise that the AIPs resulting from the coupling are isolated, i.e., separated by an energy gap much larger than their decay width.
+To monitor the formation of these AIPs, we evaluate the XUV absorption cross section of the dressed system, from the ground state, in which these AIPs are expected to leave a distinct optical signature.
+For simplicity, we will neglect the influence of the IR dressing field on the ground state, which is a fair assumption if the excitation energy of the ground state is much larger than the IR central frequency.
+We will also assume that direct ionization from the ground state to the continuum is negligible.
+The more general case for overlapping resonances in the presence of a background ionization amplitude is examined in Sec.~\ref{sec:JCAdvanced}.